 - Combine social science and statistical methods with the practical challenges of day-to-day project implementation

-- Learn the principles of survey research from its leading practitioners
+- Learn the principles of survey research from leading practitioners

-- Rising senior undergraduate students, recent graduates of undergraduate programs, or graduate student
+- Rising senior undergraduate students, recent graduates of undergraduate programs, or graduate students

 - Preparation in quantitative and/or qualitative research methods